 Q. What if I have particular accessibility needs?
 If you have particular requirements to be able to access counselling, please let me know prior to the session and every effort will be made to make accessibility possible for you.

-Q. What if I want to make a complaint about the service I have received?
+Q. What if I want to make a complaint?
 All registered Mental Health Social Workers are required to adhere to a Code of Ethics which is governed by the Australian Association of Social Workers (AASW).
 If you are unhappy about any aspect of you counselling sessions, please speak with me or contact the AASW about your concerns.
 You can visit their website for more information at http://www.aasw.asn.au

 Do you have any other questions you would like to ask?
 Please feel free to call or email jenniferswan5555@gmail.com or call mobile 0423332969